Everything you need to know about adding the right skills to your resume.

 So, instead of writing “familiarity with accounting software,” list Quickbooks, Quicken, Sage, and Xero.
 Use numbers and descriptive words where appropriate – how many projects have you managed using Teamwork Projects?
 How many people have you trained on using Salesforce?
 A few well-placed quantifiers can position you as a serious candidate with supported qualifications.

 The placement of the resume skills section itself on the page is up to you.
 I have seen it positioned towards the top of the document or at the bottom – either way can work well.
 If you have a lot of skills to list, consider breaking them up (for example, technical skills on the top and additional skills at the bottom).

-When creating a longer list of skills for a resume, consider ordering it to keep related skills together.
+When creating a long list of skills for a resume, consider ordering it to keep related skills together.
 In other words, group proficiency with programming languages, software suites and technical IRS pronouncements in their own clusters.
-Our brains look for patterns, and your resume will look better organized if it group similar skills together.
+Our brains look for patterns, and your resume will look better organized if it groups similar skills together.

 I am a proponent of including soft skills on the resume.
 No matter how technical your position is, it will require interacting with people, dealing with deadlines and adapting to change.

 In listing soft skills for a resume, consider making strategic decisions about what makes the cut.
 Think about the position requirements, and include the soft skills that fit the job description and are an obvious advantage in the role.

 Unusual or colorful technical extracurricular activities and interests could be a great way to make your resume stand out!
 Be sure that they illustrate your passion for the field and fit with the overall job requirements.
 If you are applying for a programming job, mention that you are a part of a coding meetup.
 If you are interviewing for an accounting manager position, mention that you manage the books or prepare taxes for a local non-profit on a pro bono basis.